JacobPfau/procgenAISC/README.md

-# Objective Robustness in Procgen
+# Goal Misgeneralization in Procgen

-This is a fork of the [procgen benchmark](https://github.com/openai/procgen) that implements modifications for the paper Objective Robustness in Deep Reinforcement Learning.
+This is a fork of the [procgen benchmark](https://github.com/openai/procgen) that implements modifications for the paper Goal Misgeneralization in Deep Reinforcement Learning.

 ## Descriptions of the modified environments